-It’s the question we see most often from new members in our Third Tribe Q&A sessions.
+And it’s the question we see most often from new members in our Authority Q&A sessions.

-There’s more — a lot more — to online marketing than traffic.
+There’s more — a lot more — to content marketing than traffic.

-But if you can’t attract a critical “minimum viable audience” of traffic, you’re dead before you get started.
+But if you can’t attract a critical “minimum viable audience,” you’re finished before you get started.

 Here’s how to use content to get the attention of those all-important prospects — the men and women who are in the market to buy what you have to sell.

 Before we start talking about traffic, we need to talk about your overall content marketing strategy.